SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/DRAWING_CANVAS.md

 ### Canvas

-`DrawingCanvas<TPixel>` is the public drawing facade.
+`DrawingCanvas` is the public drawing facade.
 It owns the current drawing state, accepts commands, and decides when to flush.

 It is not the rasterizer.
 It is the object that makes the public drawing model coherent.

 Most callers reach that model through `IImageProcessingContext.Paint(...)`, while lower-level code can also create a canvas directly with the `CreateCanvas(...)` extension methods.

+`DrawingCanvas<TPixel>` is the typed implementation that carries the target pixel format for brush normalization, readback, and backend execution.
+Factory methods return `DrawingCanvas` so CPU and GPU entry points expose the same canvas-facing API while still constructing the typed implementation internally.

 ### Batcher